Chapter 16. Human Evolutionary Genetics

 Evolution: From Darwin to Modern Synthesis

-The union of traditional Darwinian evolution with subsequent discoveries in classical and molecular genetics is termed the Modern Evolutionary Synthesis.
+The union of the evolutionary theory by natural selection of Darwin and Wallace with subsequent discoveries in classical and molecular genetics is termed the Modern Evolutionary Synthesis.

-The seminal work on modern evolutionary synthesis was published in 1937 by Theodosius Dobzhansky (1900-1975), a Ukrainian-American geneticist and evolutionary biologist whose work had a major influence on the 20th-century thought and research on genetics and evolutionary theory.
+The seminal work on modern evolutionary synthesis was published in 1937 by Theodosius Dobzhansky (Feodosii Dobrzhanskyi in Ukrainian, 1900-1975), a Ukrainian-American geneticist and evolutionary biologist whose work had a major influence on the 20th-century thought and research on genetics and evolutionary theory.

 Theodosius Dobzhansky.
 Credit: https://www.ukrinform.ua.
 The use of the image adheres to the Fair Use application of 17 U.S. Code § 107.